About Caladiums and our Family

 I am the daughter of Danny and Darlene Phypers (3rd Generation) and I have worked in the family business since childhood.
 I manage the office staff as well as working directly with wholesale and retail caladium customers.
 I am married to DW and we are proud parents of a grown son and daughter.
 I am an active member of the Florida Farm Bureau Federation Board of Directors and the Chair of their State Women’s Leadership Committee.
 Volunteering and advocating for agriculture are my passions

 Customer Service & Co-Owner

 I have worked in the caladium business for over 50 years.
 I enter your caladium orders into our computer system striving to assure that all our customers receive their orders.
-I am married to Danny Phypers; Darlene and Drew are our children.
+I am married to Danny Phypers; Danielle and Drew are our children.
 Danielle and I started Highlands County Ag-Venture, which teaches the county’s 3rd graders the importance of agriculture in their daily lives.
 We have been doing this hands-on program for over 20 years.

 Caladium Farm Manager

 I am the son of Paul and Carolyn Phypers (3rd Generation).
 My job is to make sure the caladiums are planted, cared for and harvested.
 I am a proud graduate of the University of Florida College of Agriculture (Go Gators) .
 I am actively involved in the local water management district to ensure that our farm is doing everything possible to maintain the cleanliness of our water supply.
 I enjoy finding and selling antiques.